Pistis

 Habit trackers — Generic apps (Streaks, Habitica, etc.) that you can configure for prayer and Scripture reading.
 They track but don't guide.

-App locks — PrayerLock and Pistis are the main options here.
-These use the iOS Screen Time API to lock designated apps behind a faith practice.
+App locks — a fast-growing category.
+PrayerLock, GodTime, Pray Screen Time, Bible Mode, and Pistis are the main options as of mid-2026.
+Most use Apple's Screen Time API or Android's equivalent to lock designated apps behind a faith practice; they differ a lot in what that practice actually requires of you.

 The Apps Worth Knowing